adamcupial/django-html5-forms/README.md

 widget: Html5TextInput

 ### Attributes
- * all the attr of charfield
+ * all the attr of django CharField
  * datalist: list or tuple, of words for autocompletion (sng like autocomplete in firefox or chrome)

+## Html5PasswordField

+widget: Html5PasswordInput

+### Attributes
+ * all the attr of django CharField/PasswordField